...

 With established home players and foreign brands fighting for customer attention, India’s markets are fiercely competitive.

-Examine your competitors closely to learn their advantages and shortcomings.
-Pay close attention to areas in which your company can close gaps in their offers.
-In congested areas like FMCG or electronics, for instance, bringing environmentally friendly packaging or offering top-call after-sales support could be a game changer.
+Examine your competitors closely to identify their strengths and weaknesses.
+Pay close attention to areas in which your company can close gaps in its offers.

 3. Supply Chain and Logistics Challenges

-The geographical vastness and unique infrastructure of India can make supply chain management a daily and difficult task.
 Delays in transit, inadequate road connectivity in some areas, or uneven inventory control can all affect operations and increase expenses.

-Businesses should develop close ties with trustworthy logistics partners if they are to meet these difficulties.
 In particular, e-commerce companies have to guarantee effective last-mile delivery systems to satisfy consumer expectations in both urban and rural environments.

 4. Managing Cross-Border Teams